How Has Dating Been For You Post Pandemic? POLL - News Break

 How Has Dating Been For You Post Pandemic?
 POLL

+LISTEN LIVE.
+LIKE US ON FACEBOOK.
+FOLLOW US ON TWITTER.
 The COVID-19 pandemic changed our lives in so many ways, but for single folks it made them look at dating through a completely different lens.
 Lockdowns and mask mandates turned the dating scene upside down and for over a year many singles didn’t see much hope in dating.
 They have had to take on the feelings of isolation, and some even believe a prime year of dating have been stolen from them.
-But that hasn’t stopped folks from putting their loneliness to the side and getting back into the dating scene.thebeatdfw.com
+But that hasn’t stopped folks from putting their loneliness to the side and getting back into the dating scene.newstalkcleveland.com